xrdocs/cnbng/_tutorials/cnbng-cp-cluster-single-vm-aio-deployment-guide.md

 	- Customized Base OS Ubuntu VM Deployment (automated for ESXi)
 	- SMI Cluster Deployment, which includes CN Infra (automated)
 	- CEE and cnBNG CP Application deployment (automated)

+After the deployment, we generally apply the initial init-config for cnBNG CP Ops Center and move the system to running mode.
+In this tutorial this step is explained towards the end.

 ## Networking